Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/Brotli/README.md

   * From CPE 23.12 on, license information was added and the sanity checks were improved.
     The libraries were also moved from lib64 to lib.

+### Version 1.1.0 from CPE 24.03 on

+  * Library names have changed for the static version so needed a revision of the build process.